karmaresearch/vlog/README.md

 ## Usage

+Please check:
-Please check the [Wiki](https://github.com/karmaresearch/vlog/wiki) for some instructions on how to run the program.
+*   the [Wiki](https://github.com/karmaresearch/vlog/wiki) for some instructions on how to run the program.
+*   a [screencast](https://iccl.inf.tu-dresden.de/w/images/1/18/Vlog-demo-iswc2016.mp4) presented at *ISWC'16, Posters and Demos*

 ## License